HD 196737

-HD 196737, also designated as HR 7893, is a solitary orange hued star located in the southern constellation Microscopium.
+HD 196737, also designated as HR 7893, is a solitary orange hued star located in the southern constellation of Microscopium.
 It has an apparent magnitude of 5.47, allowing it to be faintly visible to the naked eye.
 The object is located relatively close at a distance of 241 light years based on Gaia DR3 parallax measurements, but is receding with a heliocentric radial velocity of 14.2 km/s.
 At its current distance, HD 196737's brightness is diminished by 0.14 magnitudes due to interstellar dust.
 It has an absolute magnitude of 1.17.